victorlobe/CyRepoLoader/README.md

 👨‍💻 Author

-Made with ❤️ by Victor Lobe
+Made with ❤️ by Victor Lobe (and ChatGPT because i knew nothing about Cydia Repos before this project)

 📄 License